westerndigitalcorporation/zonedstorage.io/docs/introduction/zoned-storage.md

 block access model.

 Solid State Drive (SSD) storage devices can also implement a zoned interface in order to reduce write amplification, to reduce the device's DRAM needs, and to improve the quality of service at scale.
 The [NVMe Zoned NameSpace (ZNS)](./zns) is a technical proposal of the NVMe standard committee that adds a zoned storage interface to the NVMe interface standard.

 ## Linux Ecosystem Support

-Zoned storage devices are not plug-and-play replacement of traditional storage devices due to the sequential write constraints of zones.
-Special software and drivers are required to ensure compliance of the application operation to the device constraints.
+Zoned storage devices are not a plug-and-play replacement of traditional storage devices.
+This is due to the sequential write constraint imposed on
+zones: special software and drivers are required to ensure that applications comply with zoned-storage device constraints during operation.

-Support for zoned storage device was added to the Linux&reg; kernel with the release of version 4.10.0 and enables support for zoned storage at different levels (disk driver, file system, device mapper drivers), offering a wide range of options for supporting applications.
+Support for zoned storage devices was added to the Linux&reg; kernel with the release of version 4.10.0.
+This addition enabled support for zoned storage at different levels (the disk driver level, the file system level, and the device mapper driver level), and offered a range of options for supporting applications.
 This support is based on the Zoned Block Device (ZBD) abstraction.

-A zoned block device is a generic representation of a zoned storage device independent of the device access protocol and interface.
+A zoned block device is a generic representation of a zoned storage device, and is independent of the device access protocol and interface.
 This abstraction is the basis of Linux kernel support for zoned storage.

-The interface associated with the ZBD device abstraction is an extension to the traditional Linux block device interface.
-The ZBD interface, combined with device drivers, provide to kernel subsystems (e.g. File systems) and to user applications a generic zone management interface compatible across all zoned device types and access protocols.
+The interface associated with the ZBD device abstraction is an extension of the traditional Linux block device interface.
+The ZBD interface (with the help of device drivers) provides a generic zone-management interface to kernel subsystems (e.g. File systems) and to user applications that is compatible across all zoned device types and all access protocols.

-A simplified view of the kernel structure including the ZBD interface is shown in the figure below.
+A simplified view of the kernel structure, including the ZBD interface, is shown in the figure below.

 <Image src="intro-linux-zbd.png"
 title="Linux kernel Zoned Storage Device Support Overview"/>

-Linux ZBD interface implementation provides functions to discover the zone configuration of a zoned device and functions to manage zones (e.g. Zone reset).
-Furthermore, the Linux kernel ZBD support also modifies the kernel block I/O stack to ensure that the device access constraints (zone spanning commands, sequential write ordering, etc) are met.
+The implementation of the Linux-ZBD interface provides functions for discovering the zone configuration of a given zoned device as well as functions for managing zones (for example, "zone reset").
+Linux-kernel ZBD support also modifies the kernel block I/O stack to ensure that all device access constraints are met.
+These device access constraints include "zone spanning commands" and "sequential write ordering".

 ## Developing for Zoned Storage